ibm-cloud-docs/vpc/cr-view-table.md

 For descriptions of the routing table columns, see [Listing routes of a routing table](/docs/vpc?topic=vpc-list-routes-routing-table).
 {: note}

-## Viewing details of a routing table by using the CLI
+## Viewing details of a routing table from the CLI
 {: #cr-routing-table-using-the-cli}
 {: cli}